OSnz1999/Drink-Selector/images/README.txt

-Place any manually-managed drink bottle photos in this folder.
+You can put bottle photos in this folder and reference them by file name in the Admin → Drinks image field (e.g. jack-daniels.jpg).

-If you also use the drag-and-drop uploader in the Admin area, those images will be stored in Vercel Blob instead and referenced by full URLs (no need to put them here).
+If you use the in-app uploader, those files will be stored in Vercel Blob and referenced by full URLs instead.